learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 > **SSH** and copy the provided git URL info.
 >
 > Clone to your local machine with `git clone` followed by the git URL you
 > copied.
-This will create a folder in the location you'er currently in containing
+This will create a folder in the location you're currently in containing
 > your fork of this lab's repository.

-Navigate into the newly createtd directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+Navigate into the newly created directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.
 For the AWS Cloud9 IDE, for example, you must click on the file in the left navigation to open it)
 Finally, run `bundle` to install the lab's dependencies.